Chris Campbell has served as an assistant coach since 2008, working primarily with the throwers.

-Mids to host 12-team Navy Invitational at the Wesley A. Brown Field House
+Mids to open season on Saturday at Wesley A. Brown Field House

 Also in 2011-12, Miles Snelgrove won the javelin at the Patriot League Outdoor Championship, placed fifth at the IC4A Championship to earn All-East honors and claimed 18th-place at the NCAA's East Regional Championship.
 Chris Ricks also earned IC4A All-East honors in the hammer throw and Chris Boniwell won the Patriot League shot put title.

-Campbell's throwers won the indoor league weight throw and the outdoor shot put during the 2010-11 season and freshman Zack Duncavage qualified for the NCAA East Regional in the discus.
+Campbell's throwers won the indoor league weight throw and the outdoor shot put during the 2010-11 season and Duncavage qualified for the NCAA East Regional in the discus.

 Campbell completed his military obligation as an Operations Officer at Naval Station Annapolis and achieved the rank of Lieutenant before resigning from the Navy in 1995.
 While completing his military obligation, he served as a volunteer coach at Navy while completing an M.S. in Education at Johns Hopkins University.